sourcerer-mike/wp-make/docs/scaffolding/README.md

 or best practices.

-In other words: Lean back, relax, and enjoy that this tool generates it just like WordPress wants it.
+In other words: Lean back, relax, and enjoy that this tool generates things just like WordPress wants it.
 So lets go!